chopmo/shortterm/README.md

-# Termcut - Terminal client for Shortcut
+# Shortterm - Terminal client for Shortcut

 This is a minimal terminal client (TUI) for the project management tool Shortcut.